utlib/collections-uoft/docs/documentation/metadata.md

 _This section is a work in progress as of October 2025.
 It details how to convert MARC metadata into a spreadsheet for ingest into Collections U of T._

-For items that have existing MARC records, [MARCEdit](https://marcedit.reeset.net/) can be used to create metadata spreadsheets for ingest into Collections U of T. MARCEdit is an external, open source tool used to interact with MARC metadata.
+For digitized items that have existing MARC records, [MARCEdit](https://marcedit.reeset.net/) can be used to create metadata spreadsheets for ingest into Collections U of T. MARCEdit is an external, open source tool used to interact with MARC metadata.
 In addition to the steps below that are specific to Collections U of T, you can read more tips about using it within [UTL staff documentation](https://connect.library.utoronto.ca/ERM/Documentation%20%26%20General%20Procedures/MarcEdit/) (external link - requires VPN + UTORid to access).

 Benefits of using this method: if MARC metadata already exists for digitized items, the MARCEdit work flow reduces human error in copying and pasting metadata into a spreadsheet.
 It can also help you batch extract MARC metadata into a spreadsheet, saving time if you have a significant number of MARC records that you want to convert into a spreadsheet for ingest into Collections U of T.

 Drawbacks: this work flow may introduce human error in mapping the resulting spreadsheet columns to the Collections U of T metadata spreadsheet.
 You will also need to ensure you tidy up any formatting specific to MARC from the spreadsheet prior to ingest.
 Read on to understand more.

-*Step 1:* Get access to MARCEdit on your UTL workstation or download MARCEdit to your laptop from [https://marcedit.reeset.net/downloads](https://marcedit.reeset.net/downloads).
+**Step 1:** Get access to MARCEdit on your UTL workstation or download MARCEdit to your laptop from [https://marcedit.reeset.net/downloads](https://marcedit.reeset.net/downloads).
 Once you have access, follow the set up prompts (you can just use the default settings).
 Requesting this on your UTL workstation may take some time - plan ahead and request it well in advance of when you need to complete your metadata work.

-*Step 2:* Once installed, set up MARCEdit and access to the UTL Catalog.
+**Step 2:** Once installed, set up MARCEdit and access to the UTL Catalog.
 Set up may take some time - reach out if you need support.
 Remember: once everything is set up, you won't have to repeat Steps 1 and 2.

 Once MARCEdit is installed and set up, you will need to add the University of Toronto Libraries Catalog information.
 To do this, follow the [internal UTL staff documentation from Metadata Services](https://connect.library.utoronto.ca/ERM/Documentation%20%26%20General%20Procedures/MarcEdit/Z39.50%20Queries/Setting%20up%20UTL%20in%20MarcEdit%20Z39.50/) (external link - requires VPN + UTORid to access) to set up the Z.39.50/SRU Client.

 Note, also, that you may need to install Homebrew and Yaz via Terminal if you are setting up MARCEdit on a Mac and not a PC workstation.
 If you get an error message when clicking on Z39.50 - follow these steps: [https://marcedit.reeset.net/marcedit-mac-enabling-z39-50-support](https://marcedit.reeset.net/marcedit-mac-enabling-z39-50-support).
 Ask for help from your supervisor or ITS if you get stuck at this step.

-**Step 3:* Once set up, click "Z.39.50/SRU Client" to access the UTL catalog (this is where you will download MARC files from).
+**Step 3:** Once set up, click "Z.39.50/SRU Client" to access the UTL catalog (this is where you will download MARC files from).

 _(more documentation forthcoming)_